YottaDB/YDBDoc/MessageRecovery/errors.rst

 MINNRSUBSCRIPTS
 --------------------

-MINNRSUBSCRIPTS, Number of subscripts cannot be a negative number.
+MINNRSUBSCRIPTS, Number of subscripts cannot be a negative number

 Run Time Error: This indicates that the number of subscripts in an input array (usually the "subs_used" parameter in various SimpleAPI calls) is a negative number.